tess1o/geopulse/docs/DEPLOYMENT_GUIDE.md

 - For local deployment: `GEOPULSE_COOKIE_DOMAIN=""` and `GEOPULSE_AUTH_SECURE_COOKIES=false`
 - For production: set `GEOPULSE_COOKIE_DOMAIN=.yourdomain.com` and `GEOPULSE_AUTH_SECURE_COOKIES=true`
 - Verify JWT keys exist in `keys/` directory

+**Network/Proxy issues:**

+- API requests failing: Check that frontend nginx proxy is configured correctly
+- Multiple access methods not working: Ensure `GEOPULSE_UI_URL` includes all required URLs (comma-separated)
+- CORS errors: Verify backend `GEOPULSE_UI_URL` matches your access URLs
+- Development proxy issues: Ensure Vite dev server is running with proxy configuration

+**Configuration issues:**

+- Check `.env` file is properly formatted and readable by containers
+- Verify `GEOPULSE_BACKEND_URL` uses correct container name (`http://geopulse-backend:8080` for Docker)
+- For homelab: Use your actual IP addresses in `GEOPULSE_UI_URL`

+**Key generation issues:**

+- JWT keys are automatically generated in the `keys/` directory on first startup
+- If you see key-related errors, check that the `geopulse-keygen` service completed successfully: `docker compose logs geopulse-keygen`
+- Keys are persistent - they won't be regenerated if they already exist
+- To regenerate keys: remove the `keys/` directory and restart with `docker compose up -d`

 ---